-Here is your complete DIY travel guide to Binanga Falls and Payogpog Falls in Shilan, La Trinidad.
+Here is your complete DIY travel guide to Binanga Falls in Shilan, La Trinidad.
+We’ve also featured nearby Payogpog Falls.

 After working in the bustling city of Manila for some months, I decided to spend some days visiting the tourist spots in La Trinidad town.
 I wanted to experience and see something different so this time, I chased the off-beaten Binanga Falls and Payogpog Falls.